Philgck/tabletop-night-tools/README.md

 - **Maximum Player Count Feature:** The board games are currently displayed in a paginated list.
 The maximum player count feature allows users to put the upper bound on how many people might be attending an evening, and only displays games that can be played with this player count.
 - **Inclusivity Notes:**
   - The font choice was made after consulting with a dyslexic friend about readability, and is deliberately similar to Comic Sans as this is a very readable font.
+  - The buttons used throughout are consistently styled to give a visual cue.
+The primary buttons to advance are all styled to be similar to the overall colour scheme of the website, and the update and delete buttons were left with basic bootstrap styling as yellow and red are both colours associated with danger and caution.

 ## Deployment
 - **Platform:** [Platform used, e.g., Heroku, AWS, etc.]